Market Street Prototyping Festival

 Working with two other artists, I developed and fabricated Sea Level Stories -- a time travel machine that doubles as on-the-street-living room, data visualization and narrative collection tool.
-Sea Level Stories* invites you to explore how sea level rise changes the San Francisco Bay Area – in the past, present and future – and share your thoughts on what those what those impacts mean to you.
+Sea Level Stories* invited people to explore how sea level rise changes the San Francisco Bay Area – in the past, present and future – and share their thoughts on what those impacts mean for their lives.

-By walking inside the space, visitors are transported 200 years into the future, when sea levels have risen roughly 25 ft and the world is a much warmer place.
-They land in the living room of a young urban designer named Jara Aniton, who is renting them the use of her apartment through whatever version of Airbnb exists in the year 2200.
-The apartment is complete with objects useful for navigating the future San Francisco, including a paddle for Jara's canoe, inflatable water wings, dry shampoo and waders for exploring more watery areas of the city.
-All objects come with audio instructions for guests' ease of use.
+By walking inside the space, visitors were transported 200 years into the future, when sea levels have risen roughly 25 ft and the world is a much warmer place.
+They landed in the living room of a young urban designer renting them the use of her apartment through whatever version of Airbnb exists in the year 2200.
+The apartment was complete with objects useful for navigating the future San Francisco, including a paddle for a canoe, inflatable water wings, dry shampoo and waders for exploring more watery areas of the city.
+All objects came with audio instructions for guests' ease of use.

-The answers to these questions feed into future work on how to cultivate more approachable dialogues about climate change and its impacts on our lives and cities.
+Before leaving, participants were invited to answer a series of questions on their hopes, dreams and ideas for adapting to future change.
+The answers to these questions fed into ongoing work on how to cultivate more approachable dialogues about climate change and its impacts on our lives and cities.

-*Sea Level Stories was deployed on the street as a Selected Project for the 2016 Market Street Prototype Festival.
+*Sea Level Stories was deployed on the street as a part of the 2016 Market Street Prototype Festival.